Do you need car insurance?

 To better understand what type of car insurance policy you should get, it is best to start by knowing what types of coverage there are out there.

-• Collision is your insurance protection in the event of a car accident.
-It cover any damage your car sustains.
+• Collision insurance protects you in the event of a car accident.
+It covers any damage your car sustains to the limits of the policy.

-• Comprehensive will cover damage to your car that is not the result of an accident.
-If your car gets weather damage or is vandalized or stolen then this comprehensive plan will cover your losses.
+• Comprehensive coverage will cover damage to your car that is not the result of an accident.
+If your car gets weather damage or is vandalized or stolen, then this comprehensive plan will cover your losses.

-• Personal Injury Protection is actually required in some states, so be sure to check if your state is one.
-PIP will pay for medical treatment after a car accident for the driver, regardless of fault.
+• Personal Injury protection is actually required in some states, so be sure to check if your state is one.
+PIP will pay for medical treatment after a car accident, regardless of fault.

-• Rental Reimbursement is added coverage that will pay for a rental car if your car is in the shop due to accident-related damage.
+• Rental Reimbursement is an added coverage that will pay for a rental car, if your car is in the shop due to accident-related damage.

-• Uninsured Motorist will pay for damages resulting from an accident with an uninsured motorist.
-If you get into an accident with someoe who had no insurance, you may end up paying your full deductible even if you were not at fault.
+• Uninsured Motorist coverage will pay for damages resulting from an accident with an uninsured motorist.
+If you get into an accident with someone who doesn’t have insurance, you can end up covering the loss yourself, if you don’t have this protection.

 The above coverage types can be packaged together in many different ways.
 They can be mixed and matched to make the best policy for you.